pypi/warehouse/docs/user/OIDC-publishing/creating-a-project-through-oidc.md

 ![](/assets/publishing-link.png)

-Clicking on "publishing" will bring you to a familiar looking form:
+Clicking on "publishing" will bring you to the following form:

 ![](/assets/pending-publisher-form.png)

-This form behaves the same as with a "normal" OIDC publisher, except that you also need to provide the name of the PyPI project that will be created.
+This form behaves the same as with publishers for existing projects, except that you also need to provide the name of the PyPI project that will be created.

 For example, if you have a repository at `https://github.com/example/awesome`